randsleadershipslack/documents-and-resources/code-of-conduct.md

 * #remote-jobs
 * #services

+Additionally, geographically-focused channels (i.e. #colorado-connections, #new-york-city, similar) have a higher tolerance for specific kinds of commercial activity focused on events based in that region.

+Non-obvious commercial activity is less obvious.
+Well-intentioned user surveys of a specific channel are a common request and we ask that you:

+• Ask permission of the channel.
+• State clear intent for the purpose of the survey.
+• Listen to the response of your peers.

+We believe the above protocol is a useful approach for other types of non-obvious commercial activity.

-If you join this community to just sell things and not contribute and learn, the community will quickly notice.
-If you are wondering where you can post commercial things, ask in #rands-slack-rules.
+If you join this community simply to take value from the community rather than contribute, the community will quickly notice and react.
+If you are wondering whether a specific action is commercial or not, please ask and calibrate in #rands-slack-rules.

 ## Resolve Peacefully